|Excursion (one day)||12|

 Environmental issues are societal issues as human activities result in environmental changes that have an unwanted impact on (parts of) society and its interaction with nature, and because solutions ask for significant adaptation in policy, social practices and in production-consumption systems.
 The analysis of the environmental changes, causes, beneficial and harmful impacts, and sustainable solutions requires the involvement and close cooperation of technological, natural and social sciences and various actors in society.
 However, cooperation and communication is not that simple as culture, language and methodologies substantially differ between the scientific disciplines and the actors.

 The course demonstrates how different scientific disciplines contribute to analyzing, solving and preventing environmental problems, and to creating long lasting and sustainable approaches.
-It builds on the courses that were given in the first year.
+It builds on the courses that are given in the first year of the BSc Environmental Sciences.
 The animal consumption and production chain is the central theme as it is a topical matter with a lot of public debate, it links to many environmental issues (e.g. sustainability of food production, depletion of resources such as nutrients, water and energy carriers, pollution, climate and land use change, biodiversity loss) and Wageningen University has the leading scientists in all fields related to animal production.
 Moreover, a sustainable animal production should become part of the bio-based economy of the future.

 After successful completion of this course students are expected to be able to: